NSS-Workshops/service-monarch/README.md

 1. Run `terraform apply` to apply the changes.
 2. Run `valkey-cli -h {your-domain-name} -p 6379` in your local shell.
 3. Once connected, run the **MONITOR** command to watch all activity.

+## Architecture

+For a detailed explanation of the architectural patterns and strategies used in the Monarch service, refer to the [ARCHITECTURE.md](./ARCHITECTURE.md) document.

 ## License
 This project is licensed under the GNU GENERAL PUBLIC LICENSE.